PimousDev/JavaUtils/README.md

 Usually, everything is written in files but there is some explanations.

 ### Technician installation guide
-Copy and paste in the root of your project. _But, let your developers do it, they certainly know more about._
+Download and extract buildtools in the root of your project and/or move libraries in your source code while keeping packages. _But, let your developers do it, they certainly know more about._

 ### Developer preparation guide
-Copy and paste in the root of your project.
+Download and extract buildtools or libraries.

 #### Tools
+Place extracted files in the root of your project.

 If you're using [VSCode](https://code.visualstudio.com/), take a look at `.vscode/tasks.json` and the tasks section of the editor.
 In other cases, bash scripts under `bin` are documented so you can check them out.

-In any cases, if you want to override defaults and so configurate the build tools for your needs, copy `bin/etc/defaults.env` to your newly created file `.env`, remove unecessary lines and modify the remaining ones as you want (Usually `MAIN_CLASS` and `MAIN_CLASS_TEST` properties);
+In any cases, if you want to override defaults and so configurate the build tools for your needs, copy content of `bin/etc/defaults.env` to your newly created file `.env`, remove unecessary lines and modify the remaining ones as you want (Usually `MAIN_CLASS` and `MAIN_CLASS_TEST` properties);

 #### Utilities
+Place extracted files in your source code while keeping packages.
 Read their documentation, import them and use them!
 Nothing else.

 ## License
 Java Utils (Build tools and Utility libraries/classes)